EmiliosRichards/File-Management-System/README.md

 ## The Why?

 You might wonder, 'Why create a custom FMS with options like File Explorer and Finder available?'
 The answer lies in the unique learning opportunities and the abiblity to surpass the limitations of traditional systems.
-With the ability to impliment any desired functionality, a custom built FMS allows tailor made functions that File Explorer/ Finder cannot perform, with the extent of customisation left in the hands of the person creating the system, and their specific needs.

 A custom built FMS provides the following opportunities: